c-nova/api-docs/source/includes/_introduction.md

 The Eagle Eye Video API allows you to securely record, manage, and playback video from any camera, any place, any time.
 A robust annotation interface and smart bandwidth management allows you to turn terabytes of raw video into useful data.

-Since the API is based on REST principles, it‚Äôs very easy to write and test applications.
+Since the API is based on REST principles, itÁ™∂ÂÜ± very easy to write and test applications.
 You can use your browser to access URLs, and you can use many different HTTP clients in nearly any programming language.

 ## Get an API Key
 [Create Developer Account](https://login.eagleeyenetworks.com/api_signup.html)